RECORDED NYSBA CLE PROGRAMS

 The Travels of an Honorary Master Mason Guide Dog: Accessibility from his View

-Meet Gary, an attorney, consultant, and mediator.
+About the Program: Meet Gary Norton, an attorney, consultant, and mediator.
 Standing by him, since 2010, has been Pilot, his guide dog.
 This program will delve into the human and animal relationship - a bond between a notable man and his guide dog - and it will touch upon access law for not only those with disabilities, but the dogs who stand by their side.
 The program will also foster a discussion as to how we leverage our diversity, not to mention the spirit of the law, for good feelings with others.

 The New York State Bar Association’s Committee on Animals and the Law, would like to introduce you to our Intro to Humane Education program.
 This program can help educators meet the requirements of New York State Education Law §809, which states:

 “The officer, board or commission authorized or required to prescribe courses of instruction shall cause instruction to be given in every elementary school under state control or supported wholly or partly by public money of the state, in the humane

 treatment and protection of animals and the importance of the part they play in the economy of nature as well as the necessity of controlling the proliferation of animals which are subsequently abandoned and caused to suffer extreme cruelty.”

 The Humane Education program we have developed is for children in grades K-6.
 Our program includes a comprehensive outline that educators can use, as well as supplemental handouts.
 Topics we cover include: the responsibilities of having a companion animal;

 how to care for your companion animal; the importance of being kind to animals; and a brief explanation of the difference between companion animals, farm animals, and wild animals.
 Throughout the outline, we highlight sections that are geared toward certain